stephenslab/gradvi/README.md

 # GradVI - Gradient Descent Variational Inference

 GradVI provides tools for Bayesian variational inference using gradient descent methods.
+It is a modular software which provides the boilerplate for variational inference.
-The user specifies a prior and a task (e.g. linear regression, trendfiltering), observes data and runs posterior inference.
+The user specifies a prior family of distribution and a task (e.g. linear regression, trendfiltering), observes data and runs posterior inference.
 The goal is to learn the parameters of the corresponding variational posterior family.